PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 * `--infer_data` - a path to the validation dataset.

 The following option is also accepted:
-* `--quantized_ops` - a comma-separated list of operator types to quantize.
+* `--ops_to_quantize` - a comma-separated list of operator types to quantize.
 If the option is not used, an attempt to quantize all quantizable operators will be made, and in that case only quantizable operators which have quantization scales provided in the QAT model will be quantized.
 When deciding which operators to put on the list, the following have to be considered:
   * Only operators which support quantization will be taken into account.
   * All the quantizable operators from the list, which are present in the model, must have quantization scales provided in the model.
 Otherwise, quantization of the operator will be skipped with a message saying which variable is missing a quantization scale.
   * Sometimes it may be suboptimal to quantize all quantizable operators in the model (cf. *Notes* in the **Gathering scales** section above).
 To find the optimal configuration for this option, user can run benchmark a few times with different lists of quantized operators present in the model and compare the results.
 For Image Classification models mentioned above the list usually comprises of `conv2d` and `pool2d` operators.